 In addition to making lifestyle changes, a person may need to take medication to help manage their blood pressure.
 According to the

 - reducing the amount of salt and water in the body

 - blocking nerve activity that can restrict the blood vessels

 In some cases, it may be necessary to take more than one type of blood pressure medication.
 A person should take the appropriate dose of each medication at the same time each day to maximize the effectiveness of the treatment.

 Anyone whose home blood pressure readings remain high or begin to elevate again should speak to their doctor.
 The doctor may need to adjust the dosage of the medication or prescribe an alternative.

 Without treatment, high blood pressure can lead to several health complications.
-According to the National Heart, Lung, and Blood Institute, common complications include:
+According to the

 - vascular dementia

 - eye damage